Miloslav Penner

 Miloslav Penner (9 May 1972 – 31 January 2020) was a Czech football defender.
 He made over 200 appearances in the Czech First League.
 Penner was known for his unusual hairstyles.

+Personal life

+His father, also named Miloslav Penner, died at the age of 43 in 1992 when the younger Penner was only 19.
+His son, Nicolas Penner, is a footballer for Juventus Turin.

+Death

+Miloslav Penner died suddenly on 31 January 2020.